 WHO CAN FILE PASSING OFF SUITS AND AGAINST WHOM?

-An owner of the well-known mark who has established his reputation in the industry, on becoming aware of any third party using the mark or apprehends to use the mark has a right to file the suit of passing off against the person who uses the mark.
+An owner of the well-known mark who has established his reputation in the industry, on becoming aware of any third party using the mark or apprehends to use the mark, has a right to file the suit passing off against the person who uses the mark.

 DEFENCES WHICH CAN BE TAKEN IN THE CASES OF PASSING OFF:

-If the defendant can prove any one of the following and establish a clear case of no infringement, then courts have rejected the application of passing off- the defense has to be established with concrete evidence and proved beyond reasonable doubts.
-Some of the defense which have been accepted by the Court are:
+If the defendant can prove any of the following and establish a clear case of no infringement, then courts have rejected the application of passing off- the defense has to be established with concrete evidence and proved beyond a reasonable doubt.
+Some of the defenses which the Court has accepted are:

-- Infringed goods to be destroyed and all the seal, logo, mark used in the packaging or seeling of the goods to be passed off to the plaintiff
+5. Infringed goods are to be destroyed, and all the seals, logos, and marks used in the goods’ packaging or selling are to be passed off to the plaintiff.

 6. Sue for the accumulation of profit and loss of business.